cahirwpz/mimiker/smallclib/readme.txt

-	This directory contains the build script for smallclib standard C library (taken from toolchain's resources), along with a tiny glue layer.
+	This directory contains the build script for smallclib standard C library (taken from toolchain's resources), along with several extra utilities.

 	 The build script does not compile the entire library, instead, a list of used functions is explicitly listed in the Makefile.
 If you